Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Introduction

 Although the rank function can be intuitively thought of as the inverse of the quantile function, such an inverse might not always exist --- especially when $\nu$ is a discrete probability measure (which arises naturally when defining the empirical rank map).
-In Section~\ref{sec:Q-R} we tackle this issue and use the notion of the Legendre-Fenchel transform (see Section~\ref{sec:prelim}) to define the rank function.
-In Lemma~\ref{lem:QRrelation} we show that the defined notion of rank function is a right inverse of the quantile function a.e.~if the reference and the target distributions are absolutely continuous.
-Furthermore, Proposition~\ref{thm:Q_prop} shows that, under mild regularity conditions, the quantile and rank functions are continuous bijections (i.e., homeomorphisms) between the (interiors of the) supports of the reference and target distributions and they are inverses of each other.
-It is worth noting that for $d=1$, a continuous bijective rank map corresponds to the distribution function being continuous and strictly increasing.
-Lemma~\ref{lem:Monotonicity} states that the one-dimensional projection of the rank map, along any direction, is nondecreasing.
-Further, in Lemma~\ref{cor:RankProp} we show that, when the rank map is a homeomorphism, it approaches a limit along every ray that depends only on the geometry of $\s$ (and not on $\nu$).
+In Section~\ref{sec:Q-R} we tackle this issue and use the notion of the Legendre-Fenchel transform (see Section~\ref{sec:prelim}) to formally define the rank function.
+Indeed, if the reference and the target distributions are absolutely continuous, this notion of rank function is the inverse of the quantile function almost everywhere (a.e.).
+Furthermore, it can be shown that (see Proposition~\ref{thm:Q_prop}; also see~\cite[Theorem 1]{CF19}), under mild regularity conditions, the quantile and rank functions are continuous bijections (i.e., homeomorphisms) between the (interiors of the) supports of the reference and target distributions and they are inverses of each other.
+It is worth noting that when $d=1$, a continuous bijective rank map corresponds to the distribution function being continuous and strictly increasing.

+In Section~\ref{sec:Q-R} we describe some important properties of the defined multivariate quantile and rank functions; also see Section~\ref{sec:Q-R-Prop}.
+For example, in Lemma~\ref{cor:RankProp} we show that, under appropriate conditions, the rank map approaches a limit, along every ray, that depends only on the geometry of $\s$ (and not on $\nu$); this plays a crucial role in proving the uniform convergence result for the empirical rank map in Theorem~\ref{thm:GCProp}.
+Some useful properties of the multivariate quantile and rank functions, including: (i) equivariance under orthogonal transformations when the reference distribution is spherically symmetric, and (ii) decomposition/splitting into marginal quantile/rank functions when $X \sim \nu$ has mutually independent sub-vectors and $\mu =$ Uniform($[0,1]^d$), are given in Section~\ref{sec:Euiv-Inv}.
+Note that the choice of the reference distribution $\mu$ affects the properties of the multivariate ranks/quantiles; see Remark~\ref{rem:Choice-mu} for a discussion on this.